 I’m sure a variety of different thoughts were stirred in different readers’ minds.
 When I initially tried to answer that query, my mind jumped first to the accomplished people I know who don’t have an online presence (or do, but as a collection of ‘dead’ accounts).
 I would guess that many of us can think of successful people who don’t maintain an online presence, meaning the simple answer to the question is, “yes, you can be successful without a digital identity.”

 What makes the question more difficult is that, for most of us, it’s easier to think about people who are successful in large part because of their online presence.
+If you are interested in building up your online presence then you could check out something like this Web Presence LTD company to help you out.

 Even if we take social media out of the equation completely, the complexity remains.
 Cal Newport, a computer science professor at Georgetown and popular author, is a great example.
 In a blog post called Why I Never Joined Facebook1, he recalls the emergence of Facebook and asking the question, “what problem do I have that this solves?”
 Unable to find a satisfactory answer, he never joined—Facebook or any other social media platform: